a8m/reflect-examples/README.md

 }
 ```

-#### Call function with list of arguments, and validate return values.
+#### Call function with list of arguments, and validate return values
 ```go
 package main